Find Affordable College Courses

 The following schools top our list of the Most Popular Natural Resources & Conservation Bachelor's Degree Colleges.

-Our 2023 rankings named The University of Tennessee - Knoxville the most popular school in Tennessee for natural resources and conservation students working on their bachelor’s degree.
-Located in the midsize city of Knoxville, UT Knoxville is a public school with a very large student population.
+Our analysis found The University of Tennessee - Knoxville to be the most popular school for natural resources and conservation students who want to pursue a bachelor’s degree in Tennessee.
+Located in the midsize city of Knoxville, UT Knoxville is a public college with a fairly large student population.

 Women make up 46% of the natural resources and conservation majors at the school.